 Excel can use Honeydew to directly query metrics in Snowflake using the Pivot Table functionality.

 To connect Excel to Honeydew, use the Power BI Service integration.
+This method allows to use Excel with Honeydew without any additional setup for each user.

 Using Excel with Honeydew requires a Power BI Pro license, either as standalone license or part of a bundle such as the Office 365 E5 license.